Astro Blog by Rob Tillett

 On July 22 the shining Sun strides into Leo, the sign of courage, determined pride and a sunny disposition.
 As we celebrate the ingress into Leo, the fixed fire sign, we are focused on exploring the deep and fascinating world of astrology and relationships.
 Leo, the Lion, our featured Sign of the month has enough personal charm and physical magnetism to make Lions and Lionesses the centre of everyone's attention – which of course is very much to their liking!
 As an ardent lover, Leo's enthusiasm and passion must be returned in equal measure, for the big cat may become bored and dissatisfied with a less-than-ardent partner.
 A weak partner invites Leo to completely dominate the scene, a situation which is less than ideal for both parties.
 Lions need to keep their egos under control, even when surrounded by admirers and sycophants.
 Read about Leo and all the other signs right here on our website: click here.

-The Solstice on June 20/21 takes us under the reign of creative, nurturing Cancer, the sign of deep emotions, family feeling and a moody, moon-ruled mind.
+June 20/21 takes us under the reign of creative, nurturing Cancer, the sign of deep emotions, family feeling and a moody, moon-ruled mind.
 The cosmic aspects turn the focus onto the Cardinal Signs: Aries, Libra, Capricorn, and Cancer in particular.
 The New Moon in Cancer occurs on July 4.
 Happy 4th of July!
 The Full Moon in ambitious Capricorn, Cancer's Moon, occurs on July 19.
 Mars of course has been retrograde for months, but on June 29 (my birthday!) the passionate Warrior turns direct, so during July he will be crawling forward in Scorpio, the Scorpion.
 Intense Scorpio is the joy of Mars, so the better sides of this passionate cosmic force will begin to make themselves felt.
 Not before time!
 Stern Saturn is still retrograde in Sagittarius, so all is not completely OK in the cosmos, and the current aspects, including what remains of a Grand Cross between Jupiter in Virgo conjunct the Moon's North Node opposing Neptune in Pisces (conjunct the Moon's South Node) crossing retrograde Saturn in Sagittarius opposing Mercury in Gemini is still creating some havoc and communication difficulties, death, destruction and the like.
 Ugh.
 I'm looking forward to some improvements!

-Cancer the Crab, our featured Sign of the month has a sensual, caring and nurturesome approach to life.
+Our featured Sign of the month has a sensual, caring and nurturesome approach to life.
 Cancerian people love to travel, but they are always deeply attached to home and family.
 Cancerians are very emotional, but they can seem to have a hard shell, which protects the tender inner world into which they can retire without any warning.
 Cancerians are moody, for they respond most readily to the phases of the Moon.
 They are adventurous and passionate lovers, but they have a strong sense of ownership, so flirts beware!
 Their inclination is to gather their friends and family about them and surround them with a thick, protective castle wall, for the Cancerian is naturally acquisitive and loves to build up wealth and security.
 Read about Cancer and all the other signs right here on our website: click here

 St John the Baptist's Day.